Best methods to optimize JPEG images for websites

 GIMP (free Image Editor)

-Both Adobe products are not free and are only available for Wndows or Mac.
+Both Adobe products are not free and are only available for Windows or Mac.
 If you need a free editor you should try Gimp, an Image editor which many functions like the other commercial products mentioned before.
 The editor has also a “Safe for web” function and we used and 86% quality for our export file which becomes a size of 87KB.
 If you use GIMP to down-size your photos from your digital camera you should check the option “Strip EXIF”, removing the photo’s meta data will make the file smaller for another ~10KB.

 ImageMagick (command line tools)

-The last option is a tool we used via the command line.
-Using the following command the file is down-sized using an 80% quality (file size after conversion is 89KB):
+Our last option is ImageMagick a Linux command line tool.
+Using the following command the file is down-sized using an 80% quality (file size after conversion is 89KB): convert original_100.jpg -quality 80 imagemagick_80.jpg

 Sure this method works different from the other methods but the good point is that you can use this code in your PHP scripts or just from the command line of your web server.